katealexander/TSAseq-Alexander2020/lociOfInterest_DiffBind/README.md

 ## Extract genes

 ## Type I and Type II errors
 In addressing the robustness of SON TSA-seq for detecting true positives and true negatives, it is useful to have an independent method of validation, such as immunoDNA-FISH experiments.
 With this data,
+## Cluster profiler for gene ontology
+Cluster profiler (https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) is an R package for statistical analysis and visualization of functional profiles.
+Breif tutorial: https://guangchuangyu.github.io/2016/01/go-analysis-using-clusterprofiler/